liferay/liferay-docs/develop/tutorials/articles/380-troubleshooting/01-resolving-bundle-requirements.markdown

     com.liferay.petra.io [16]
     Unresolved requirement: Require-Capability osgi.extender; filter:="(osgi.extender=osgi.serviceloader.processor)"

-The first part of the message states *could not resolve the bundles*.
-The rest of the message shows a string of unresolved requirements.
-Liferay's OSGi Runtime could not resolve one of the bundle's transitive requirements.
+The first line states *could not resolve the bundles*.
+What follows is a string of requirements that Lferay's OSGi Runtime could not resolve.

 The bundle exception message follows this general pattern: